NikKowPHP/social-brain/chapters/chapter-7.md

 #### **The Practice: Execute the "Clarity Protocol"**

 To defeat cognitive load, you must become a master of formatting information so it fits onto the tiny workbench of the human mind.
-The protocol is a simple, three-step process for making your messages brain-friendly.

 **Your Profile and Cognitive Load**
 Your native wiring affects how you handle this.
 *   For the **Architect**, like me, the primary challenge is that we *create* cognitive load.
 We love detail and can overwhelm others with data.
 This protocol is our most critical tool for effective transmission.
 *   For the **Connector**, the risk is creating cognitive load through excessive social padding.
-You might bury the key message in long, warm introductions and closings in an effort to be nice, making it hard to find the actual request.
+You might bury the key message in long, warm introductions and closings, making it hard to find the actual request.
 *   For the **Sentinel**, stress can trigger "panic-dumping"—a torrent of unstructured worries and information.
 This protocol provides the structure needed to stay clear and calm under pressure.

 **The Clarity Protocol:**
 **1. One Goal Per Message.**
-This is the golden rule.
 Before you write or speak, finish this sentence: "The one thing I need this person to **know** or **do** is ___________."
 That is the goal of your message.
-If you have three goals, send three separate, focused messages.
-Don't send one email with three buried requests.

 **2. Headline First.**
 Just like a good newspaper article, put the main point or the single request right at the top.
-This respects the other person's time and allows their brain to immediately create a "bin" to sort the rest of the information.
 *   **Subject Line:** Be specific.
 Instead of "Update," write "ACTION REQUIRED: Please Approve Budget Request by EOD."
 *   **First Sentence:** "Sarah, I need your approval on the attached $500 budget request by the end of today."